fartuk/ml_investment/README.rst

 Machine learning tools for investment tasks.
-The purpose of these tools is to obtain deeper analytics about companies traded on the stock exchange.
+The purpose of these tools is to obtain deeper analytics about companies using fundamental, global market and other data.
+This repo is core of http://fattakhov.site.

 .. contents:: Table of content
    :depth: 2